dtk01/dtk/README.md

 Select the module of interest (e.g., KJV, ESV, or RNKJV) with <kbd>M-x</kbd> `dtk-select-module`.
 By default, this functionality is bound to <kbd>m</kbd>.

+## dtk-modules

+[dtk-modules](https://github.com/dtk01/dtk-modules) is intended as a repository for retriever-parser-inserter sets for additional diatheke-accessible content. [daily-light.el](https://github.com/dtk01/dtk-modules/blob/main/lexicons-dictionaries/daily-light.el) provides these for the Daily Light.
+Peruse the day's readings with <kbd>M-x</kbd> `dtk-daily`.

 ## See also

 [diatheke.el](https://github.com/JasonFruit/diatheke.el) is another interface to diatheke.